 While reading Managing the Unexpected, I realized that skepticism is fundamental to sound risk management.
 When we take the time to ask questions about how and why we are facing a particular challenge, we resist the urge to oversimplify and miss the intersecting factors and root causes of the challenge.
 Weick and Sutcliffe urge their readers to “Create healthy skepticism and treat skepticism as a form of redundancy.”
 You can support the resident skeptics at your nonprofit by exploring these tips:

-- Climb Down the Ladder of Inference – During our 2015 Risk Summit, a Center staff member presented a workshop on the Ladder of Inference: a thinking process theorized by organizational psychologist Chris Argyris, which leads individuals to make decisions and take action–sometimes with the wrong information.
+- Climb Down the Ladder of Inference.
+During a recent Risk Summit, an NRMC staff member presented a workshop on the Ladder of Inference: a thinking process theorized by organizational psychologist Chris Argyris, which leads individuals to make decisions and take action–sometimes with the wrong information.
 By climbing down the Ladder of Inference and developing greater awareness of how your mind reaches a decision, you can identify points on your ladder where you might be letting bad information or personal biases influence your conclusions.
 Reassess your thinking patterns and maintain a healthy level of skepticism around your own decisions by watching this TED-Ed lesson about the Ladder of Inference.

 “During a recent workshop I taught a class of aspiring risk champions a simple technique to surface views and options that go against the grain.
 When a proposed solution to a troubling risk was offered, I invited the group to identify the opposite–or antithesis–of that solution.
 After pondering a few contrary options and possibilities, teams then brainstormed ‘synthesis’ options and solutions.
 These ‘synthesis’ solutions combined elements from both the original solution and an antithesis solution.
 The result was an array of strategies worth considering, starting with the ‘thesis,’ continuing with the ‘antithesis,’ and wrapping up with the ‘synthesis.’
 This technique, sometimes referred to as T-A-S (thesis-antithesis-synthesis), helps break the stranglehold of consensus thinking.
 And by identifying the polar opposite–the antithesis of the first idea put forth–you wind up with myriad options and approaches for tackling difficult challenges in unique and inspiring ways.”